sprintive/seeds/modules/embryos/seeds_editor/README.md

 Provides config and functionalities for Drupal CKEditor.

 - Installs the basic, simple and advanced text editors
-- Provides a way to load custom styling in both ltr and rtl
+- Provides a way to load custom styling in both ltr and rtl for CKeditor.